barcek/httpdt/README.md

 ### Docs

-The documentation can be built and viewed in the browser with the following command:
+The documentation is available at [docs.rs](https://docs.rs/httpdt/latest).
+It can be built and viewed locally in the browser with the following command:

 ```shell
 cargo doc --open